Underdog Fantasy promo code CBSSPORTS2: New play $5, get $50 offer for NFL Week 2 picks

 Underdog Fantasy offers a play $5, get $50 promotion for new users with the Underdog Fantasy bonus code CBSSPORTS2

-Week 2 of the NFL schedule will kick off on Thursday night when the Washington Commanders face the Green Bay Packers from Lambeau Field in Green Bay, Wis., making it the perfect time to use the latest Underdog Fantasy promo code CBSSPORTS2.
-Thursday also features a college football matchup between North Carolina State and Wake Forest in an ACC clash.
+Thursday Night Football kicks off the Week 2 NFL slate as the Washington Commanders battle the Green Bay Packers in a key NFC matchup, making it the perfect time to use the latest Underdog Fantasy promo code CBSSPORTS2.
+Thursday's sports schedule also features a key Atlantic Coast Conference college football matchup between North Carolina State and Wake Forest.
 The Underdog Fantasy promo code varies by location, but includes a potential Play $5, get $50 offer.
 Regardless of your location, using the Underdog Fantasy bonus code CBSSPORTS2 will ensure you get the best Underdog Fantasy promo code available in your state.
 Click here to get the latest Underdog Fantasy promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.